-Marble painting for kids is an easy and fun action art activity that results in a wonderfully abstract work of art.
-Fun variations included in this article!
+Marble painting for kids is an easy and fun action art activity!
+Kids have fun rolling paint-covered marbles on paper and the results are lovely abstract works of art.

-Marble painting is always a favorite kids art activity!
+Marble painting is one of our favorite kids art activities!

 It’s not painting marbles, but rather painting with marbles.

-Marble painting for kids fits all my criteria for a winning art activity.
+Marble painting for kids fits all of our criteria for a winning art activity:

 - The process is fun and open-ended